-Personnel expenditures, which represent 29.1% of all expenditures, are budgeted at \$10,259,681, an increase of \$793,282, or 8.4%, from the current year projected expenditures.
-The Budget includes an increase in staffing of approximately 3.15 fulltime equivalents (FTE's).
-The increase is comprised of: a full-time Human Resource Generalist, a full-time Civil Engineer, a part-time Information Technology Assistant, and increasing a part-time Police Records Specialist to full-time.
-Total authorized FTE's for the FY '22-23 budget year increases to 70.45, up from 67.30 in the current year.
+Personnel expenditures, which represent 32.7% of all expenditures, are budgeted at \$10,086,367, an increase of \$619,968, or 6.5%, from the current year projected expenditures.
+The Budget includes an increase in staffing of approximately 1.80 fulltime equivalents (FTE's).
+The increase is comprised of: a full-time Civil Engineer, a part-time Information Technology Assistant, and increasing a part-time Police Records Specialist to full-time.
+This is offset by eliminating a vacant part-time Police Records Specialist position.
+Total authorized FTE's for the FY '22-23 budget year increases to 69.10, up from 67.30 in the current year.
 The Village continues to analyze and recommend staffing levels in all departments in order to ensure effective staffing levels exist that continue to provide necessary services through vacancies, absences or other issues.
 The Village has three (3) collective bargaining agreements (CBA's) with Police Officers, Police Sergeants and Public Works/Water Laborers.
 The Police Officer's contract expires May 31, 2022 and the Police Sergeants and Public Works/Laborers contracts expire on May 31, 2024.
 Non-union employees are budgeted to receive a 3.0% pay adjustment to the salary schedule for next year based on position.
 Police Sergeants are set to receive a 3.0% pay adjustment per contract effective June 1, 2022.
 Public Works employees are set to receive a 2.75% pay adjustment per contract effective June 1, 2022.
 Police Officers are currently in negotiations and a pay adjustment is not known at this time.
 Step increases are provided for employees who meet eligibility and who are not at the maximum step in their salary range.